hornos/gridhowto/README.md

     ./control ipmi tool 10.0.1.1 sel elist

+### Firmware Upgrade with FreeDOS
+This section is based on http://wiki.gentoo.org/wiki/BIOS_Update .
+You have to use a linux host to create the bootdisk image.
+You have to download freedos tools from ibiblio.org:

+    dd if=/dev/zero of=freedos bs=1024 count=20480
+    mkfs.msdos freedos
+    unzip sys-freedos-linux.zip && ./sys-freedos.pl --disk=freedos
+    mkdir $PWD/mnt; mount -o loop freedos /mnt

+Copy the firmware upgrade files to `$PWD/mnt` and umount disk.
+Put `memdisk` and `freedos` to `/boot` and switch to firmware:

+    ./control firmware 08:00:27:14:68:75

 ### Kickstart from scratch
 A good starting point for a kickstart can be found in the EAL4 package: